Becoming (Ari Koivunen album)

 Becoming is the second album by Ari Koivunen, who won the 2007 Finnish Idols competition.
 The thirteenth and final track on the album is an acoustic version of "The Evil That Men Do".
 The song is a cover song from the British heavy metal band Iron Maiden.
-Ari previously had performed the song during the 2007 Finnish Idols competition, but the album version is an acoustic arrangement and has a slightly altered organization of the lyrics.
+Ari previously performed the song during the 2007 Finnish Idols competition, but the album version is an acoustic arrangement and has a slightly altered organization of the lyrics.